Corfu: Italian occupation and resistance

 During the Greco-Italian War, Corfu was occupied by the Italians in April 1941.
-They administered Corfu and the Ionian islands as a separate entity from Greece until September 1943, following Benito Mussolini's orders of fulfilling Italian Irredentism and making Corfu part of the Kingdom of Italy.
+They administered Corfu and the Ionian islands as a separate entity from Greece until September 1943, following Benito Mussolini's orders to fulfill Italian Irredentism and make Corfu part of the Kingdom of Italy.
 During the Second World War the 10th Infantry Regiment of the Greek Army, composed mainly of Corfiot soldiers, was assigned the task of defending Corfu.
 The regiment took part in Operation Latzides, which was an unsuccessful attempt to stem the forces of the Italians.
 After Greece's surrender to the Axis, the island came under Italian control and occupation.
 On the first Sunday of November 1941, high school students from all over Corfu took part in student protests against the occupying Italian army; these student protests of the island were among the first acts of overt popular Resistance in occupied Greece and a rare phenomenon even by wartime European standards.
-Subsequently, a considerable number of Corfiots escaped to Epirus in mainland Greece and enlisted as partisans in ELAS and EDES, in order to join the resistance movement gathering in the mainland.
+Subsequently, a considerable number of Corfiots escaped to Epirus in mainland Greece and enlisted as partisans in ELAS and EDES, to join the resistance movement gathering in the mainland.